OISC ACCREDITED UK IMMIGRATION ADVISERS

 What is the difference between ILR and British citizenship?

-Our London based British Citizenship lawyers are often being asked about British citizenship vs. ILR differences.
+Our London based British Citizenship lawyers are often being asked about British citizenship vs ILR differences.
 Indefinite leave to remain (ILR) and British citizenship are two very different types of immigration status in the UK.
 It is important to understand the differences so that you obtain the correct migration status for your circumstances at the right time.

 While being granted an ILR permits an individual to live, study as well as hold jobs in the United Kingdom, it is not the same as British citizenship.
 Holding an Indefinite Leave to Remain in Britain does not make one a UK citizen, thus such individuals are denied the right to vote and be voted for.
-Immigrants who wish to adjust their current status and become nationals of the United Kingdom still need to fulfill certain requirements to qualify – most importantly, they need to wait a year or two from the date they were granted Indefinite Leave to Remain.
+Immigrants who wish to adjust their current status and become nationals of the United Kingdom still need to fulfill certain requirements to qualify – most importantly, they need to wait a year from the date they were granted Indefinite Leave to Remain.

 If you a non-EU national, who has been granted an indefinite leave to remain, you can lose that status if you spend more than two years outside the UK.
 If you have settled status, you can spend up to 5 years in a row outside the UK without losing your status.